AhmedHazem/GCP_Practice_Project/README.md

 sudo apt-get install nginx-light -y sudo nano /var/www/html/index.nginx-debian.html
 ```
-Write "Hi from Hazem" then save & quit.
+Use the arrow keys to move the cursor to the line just below the h1 header.
+Add text like this "Hi from Hazem" then save & quit.
 ```sh
 curl http://localhost/
 exit